AudiusProject/audius-protocol/discovery-provider/plugins/notifications/README.md

 ## Summary

-The Notifications Plugin is designed to send push notifications...
+The Notifications Plugin is designed to send push notifications

 ## How To Run

-docker...

 ## Regenerate sql-ts types